-More people are becoming aware of the benefits of eating low carb for weight loss and greater health.
+More people are becoming aware of the benefits of eating low carb keto diet for weight loss and greater health.
 Which is why it only makes sense to ask if children could eat this way too.

 You may not realize that children have actually been eating low carb for decades, specifically those diagnosed with epilepsy.
 A ketogenic diet has proven to prevent seizures successfully.
 It has also come to light that children that are autistic can benefit from this way of eating too.
 The idea of children eating a diet lower in carbs is not as foreign as you may think.

 Let’s get the facts straight